Scottsdale Water Quality at a Glance

 Why is Scottsdale’s water so hard?

-Scottsdale’s water hardness measures 22-25 grains per gallon (432 PPM), which is considered very hard.
+Scottsdale’s water hardness measures 13-17 grains per gallon (215-290 ppm), which is considered very hard.
 This results from naturally occurring calcium and magnesium minerals dissolved as surface water travels to treatment plants and groundwater flows through desert aquifers.

-The Thomas Groundwater Treatment Facility, completed in 2021, uses reverse osmosis technology to reduce hardness in groundwater sources.
+The groundwater treatment facilities use reverse osmosis and other technologies to reduce hardness in some sources.
 Many residents install water softeners to protect appliances and improve water quality for household use.
-The new facility has helped reduce overall system hardness while ensuring all groundwater meets the city’s highest quality standards.
+The city’s treatment facilities have helped manage overall system hardness while ensuring all water meets the city’s highest quality standards.

 What is Scottsdale doing about arsenic in the water?